github/docs/content/actions/guides/index.md

 You can use {% data variables.product.prodname_actions %} to create custom continuous deployment (CD) workflows that deploy projects to a number of cloud partner ecosystems.

 {% link_in_list /deploying-to-google-kubernetes-engine %}
+ You can use {% data variables.product.prodname_actions %} to create custom continuous deployment (CD) workflows that deploy projects to a number of cloud partner ecosystems.

+ {% link_in_list /deploying-to-amazon-elastic-container-service %}
+ {% link_in_list /deploying-to-azure-app-service %}
+ {% link_in_list /deploying-to-google-kubernetes-engine %}

 ### Publishing software packages